 Improving your backpacking nutrition can require a lot of time and patience.
 However, the more time you spend on the trail, the more you learn how your body responds to food.
 From there, you will identify what changes need to be made.

 Stay curious throughout this experiment and use every hike as a learning opportunity.
-Once your nutrition is dialed in, you will hike faster and stronger without focusing so much on your food.
-This will improve your experience on the trail by removing unnecessary weight from your pack while meeting your nutrition needs with foods you enjoy.
+Once your nutrition is dialed in, you will hike faster and stronger without having to focus so much on your food.
+This will improve your experience on the trail by reducing unnecessary weight in your pack while meeting your nutritional needs with foods you enjoy.

 Disclaimer: This is general nutrition advice, and you should talk with your physician before implementing any dietary or lifestyle changes.